wp-plugins/bepro-listings/readme.txt

 = THEMES =

-We have created a few themes to work with BePro Lisitings.
-They come with templates designed to use the shortcodes provided by the plugin.
+We have created a few themes, which use BePro Listings shortcodes in custom templates:

 	1. ByCater - This responsive directory theme features a home page template utilizing (google map, search, categories, and listings).
 It also integrates with typical wordpress features like, sidebar, menu, etc
 	2. FolioProjects - Responsive Child theme for the stock wordpress twentyfourteen teamplate.
 Perfect for gallery, portfolio, and other sites where you want to emphasize the featured images.
 Comes with three templates